evgenyneu/lolstats/docs/development.md

 ## Adding new Python libraries

-1. Add the library to the `requirements.in` file.
+1. Add the library name to the `requirements.in` file.

 1. Run `pip-compile` to update the `requirements.txt` file.

-1. Run `pip install -r requirements.txt` to install the new library.
+1. Run `pip install -r requirements.txt` to install the new dependencies.

 ## VS Code extensions